 EmbeddedResource method is part of the Feather helper methods inside the Telerik.Sitefinity.Frontend assembly.

-The first parameter of the @Url.EmbeddedResource helper method (type) is the full namespace to the class and the second parameter is the full assembly name of the script.
+In the ReferToResourcesInsideViews.cshtml example, you register the embedded script and stylesheet with two parameters for the script and stylesheet using the @UrlEmbeddedResource helper method (type) that provides the full namespace to the class and the full assembly name of the script.

 Back To Top

 To submit feedback, please update your cookie settings and allow the usage of Functional cookies.